otse/miryks/miryks/src/lib/readme.txt

-toggle to master branch for legendary edition code
+legendary edition of this code https://github.com/otse/miryks/tree/legendary-edition/lib

-/lib is a bunch of c to read bethesdas skyrim with
+this folder is a bunch of c to read bethesdas skyrim with

-bsa.c, esp.c are based on ortham/libbsa, libespm
+bsa.c & esp.c are based on ortham/libbsa & ortham/libespm

-nif.c is very organised

 all code by me. use it or adapt it freely!